 Of course, if you're an established business, you will more than likely wish to keep your current range of numbers, which isn't a problem at all.
 Part of the process of switching to VoIP will be to port your numbers over to the new service.
 It only takes a few weeks, and we'll ensure that any disruption is minimised before and after the move.
 Importantly, make sure you choose a reliable partner for your hosted PBX as trusting a company with your precious business phone numbers is a responsibility that shouldn't be taken lightly,

 Having a hosted VoIP PBX will immediately free you from the limitation of being tied to a physical phone line for your calls.
 As your business phone service will be internet-based, you can make and receive calls anywhere you have an internet connection.
 Take the pandemic as an example.
-Had you had a hosted PBX, your team could have taken their handsets home and plugged them into their internet connections and continued to take calls.
+If you had a hosted PBX, your team could have taken their handsets home, plugged them into their internet connections, and continued to take calls.
 Better yet, with our softphones, they wouldn't even need their handset; as long as they have a mobile or a laptop to hand, they'll be available.
 As we move forward and out of the pandemic, many employees will likely want to keep a certain amount of flexibility about where they work.
 Yes, working from home isn't always great, but on the flip side, having the option between the office or home is a nice balance.
 With the next generation of workers coming out of universities and the workplace, you can expect them to have high technological expectations.
 They're used to being online all the time and having the ability to communicate from anywhere.
 Businesses will need to adapt and to keep the best and brightest implement new technologies like hosted VoIP.

 In times gone by, if you wanted to add more telephone numbers or indeed users to your phone system, you might need to upgrade your ISDN line and buy additional physical cards for your phone system and software licenses too.
 With a hosted PBX, that's no longer the case.
 A hosted phone system like our Horizon platform is hugely scalable, with it being able to support thousands of users, which means there isn't the risk of you outgrowing it unless you're the next Jeff Bezos.